-NGP sets the basic stipend level throughout your PhD studies, so all NGP students will receive the set level of stipend, health insurance, and full tuition support.
-Exceptions apply if a student receives a USC Provost or DIA fellowship, or external fellowship.
-Students are responsible for implementing a personal budget based on the schedule of stipend payments that will total \$38,000.
+The NGP stipend for 2023-2024 is \$39,200 for all students; exceptions may apply if a student receives a USC Provost fellowship or an external fellowship.
+Students are responsible for implementing a personal budget based on the schedule of stipend payments.
 Contact Dawn Burke or Charly Viola for more details or with any questions.